vsivsi/meteor-job-collection/README.md

 It solves the following problems (and more):

 * Schedule jobs to run (and repeat) in the future, persisting across server restarts
+* Create repeating jobs with complex schedules using [Later.js](https://bunkat.github.io/later/index.html)
 * Move work out of Meteor's single threaded event-loop
 * Enable work on computationally expensive jobs to run anywhere, on any number of machines
 * Track jobs and their progress, and automatically retry failed jobs
 * Easily build an admin UI to manage all of the above using Meteor's reactivity and UI goodness

+## What's new in v1.1.0?

+* Support has been added for scheduling repeating jobs using the [later.js](https://bunkat.github.io/later/index.html) library.
+See the new `schedule` option for `job.repeat()` for more information.

 ## What's new in v1.0.0?